rbuurma/presentations/Reade.md

 ---

-> Replacing “How something is made, with a view to finding out what it is” with “How something is made, with a view to making it again” – the Essence with the Preparation – is linked to an option that’s completely antiscientific: in reality, the starting point of the Fantasy [of the critic’s writing of a novel] isn’t the Novel (in general, as a genre), but one or two novels out of thousands.
+> Replacing "How something is made, with a view to finding out what it is" with "How something is made, with a view to making it again" – the Essence with the Preparation – is linked to an option that’s completely antiscientific: in reality, the starting point of the Fantasy [of the critic’s writing of a novel] isn’t the Novel (in general, as a genre), but one or two novels out of thousands.

 Roland Barthes, The Preparation of the Novel, Session of December 9, 1978, 13